ZD0341/Regex-Tutorial/Develop/gist-template.md

 [^<] inside matches and captures any character that is not an opening angle bracket!

 As you can see, things are not so bad when you break it down, lets keep going!

-the next part were going to talk about is the Non-capturing group, the non-capturing group is comprised of (?:>(.*)<\/\1>|\s+\/>)  these are denoted by '(?:...)'
+The next part were going to talk about is the Non-capturing group, the non-capturing group is comprised of (?:>(.*)<\/\1>|\s+\/>)  these are denoted by '(?:...)'

+The regular expression pattern (?:>(.*)<\/\1>|\s+\/>) constitutes a non-capturing group.
+It contains two alternatives separated by | (OR operator)

+So check it out, (?: >(.*)<\/\1> | \s+\/>)
+does some tag matching.
+It's got two moves: one for the stuff between open and close HTML tags, and another for self-closing tags.
+The first part, >(.*)<\/\1>, goes between the > and </ for whatever's in there.
+The \1 thing at the end points back to the captured text between those tags.
+The other part, \s+\/>, is for those tags that close by themselves.

 ### Anchors
 These expressions are opened and closed with /^ and $/ the ^ and $ represent Anchors.
+Anchors are crucial in defining the position of the pattern within the text.
+They ensure that the regex only matches patterns at the start or end of a string.

 ### Quantifiers